WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-essence/index.md

 ---
-title: "Swift Macro: Revisited - The Essense"
+title: "Swift Macro: Revisited - The Strengths"
 category: Programming
 tags: [Swift, Macro]
 isPublished: false
 ---

-From relative sessions of WWDC 2023, we've learned that Swift macro aims
+From relative sessions at WWDC 2023, we've learned that Swift Macro aims
 to:

 - Eliminate boilerplates
 - Make tedious things easy
 - Share with other developers in packages

-However, these goals are not exclusive to Swift macro; they are common targets for most common language features in Swift such as function, type and module.
+However, these goals are not exclusive to Swift Macro; they are common targets for most common language features in Swift such as function, type and module.
 One could argue that all high-level programming languages aspire to these ends.
 There must be something else that Swift Macro excels